runtimeverification/javamop/README.md

 have already formalized from Java API.
 If users decide to write their own properties, they need to declare those properties to be in `package mop;` This is because JavaMOP is using some internal helper classes inside that package in the process.
-(It is not neccessary for the property file(s) to be physically placed inside a directory called "mop"; all that is required is to make the statement, "package mop;" to be the first line in the property file).
+(It is not necessary for the property file(s) to be physically placed inside a directory called "mop"; all that is required is to make the statement, "package mop;" to be the first line in the property file).